 Safety in Your Home

-Once you have left your abuser, establish your home as a safe place.
-Tell your neighbors and landlord that you do not want your abuser at or near your home, and they should call the police if they see him or her.
-Find a safe place in your home for your children to hide in case they are home alone when/if your abuser shows up at your residence.
-Practice what they should do with them.
+Once you have left your abuser, establish your home or the location where you are taking shelter as a safe place.
+Tell your neighbors and landlord that you do not want your abuser at or near where you are staying, and they should call the police if they see him or her.
+Find a safe place where you are living for your children to hide in case they are alone when/if your abuser shows up at your residence.
+Practice with your children what they should do in that situation.
 It is also important to make sure your children’s school and/or daycare provider knows who is allowed to pick up your children.

-Changing all locks and adding locks to any doors or windows without locks is a very important step in making your home secure.
+Changing all locks and adding locks to any doors or windows that are not secured is a very important step in making your residence a safe place.
 You can also add a peephole to your front door (if not already installed) and increase outdoor lighting around your home.
 Lastly, changing your phone number cuts off contact with your abuser, further strengthening your safety.

 A restraining order is a great way to let officers of the law know that your abuser cannot come near you.
-For this reason, make copies of the restraining order so you can keep a copy with you and others in your car, at work, at friends’ and families’ houses, or anywhere else you might be.
+Make copies of the restraining order so you can keep a copy with you and others in your car, at work, at friends’ and families’ houses, or anywhere else you might be.
 Make sure you tell everyone you know that the restraining order is in effect.

 If your abuser ever violates the terms of the restraining order, call the police immediately!
 However, also try to think of other ways you could keep safe in case the police cannot respond right away.

 Finally, try to avoid places where your abuser frequently goes.

 Safety on the Job and in the Public